spacetelescope/jwst/docs/jwst/associations/overview.rst

 What exactly is returned depends on what the association is.
-However, for all Stage 2 and Stage 3 associations, a Python :py:obj:`dict` is returned and its structure matches that of the JSON or YAML file.
+However, for all Stage 2 and Stage 3 associations, a Python :py:obj:`dict` is returned and its structure matches that of the JSON file.
 Continuing from the above example, the following shows how to access the first exposure file name of a Stage 3 associations: